jakub-heba/portfolio/README.md

 ## About me

-Jakub Heba is a cybersecurity expert with over six years of experience in the industry.
+Jakub Heba is a cybersecurity expert with almost seven years of experience in the industry.
 For two years associated with blockchain technology as a Smart Contract and Blockchain auditor.
 He has conducted over 35 audits of various protocols, mostly related to Decentralized Finances.
-He specializes in the security of contracts written in Rust, such as CosmWasm, NEAR, Substrate, Scrypto or MultiversX (Elrond), as well as has a deep technical understanding of EVM and Solidity.
+He specializes in the security of contracts written in Rust, in technologies such as CosmWasm, NEAR, Ink!, Substrate, Scrypto or MultiversX (Elrond), as well as has a deep technical understanding of EVM and Solidity.
 He participated in assessments testing low-level aspects of blockchain technology, such as finality proof verifications, serialization libraries, as well as implementations of bridges between many different ecosystems.
 He has experience in auditing Layer 1 Blockchains written in Rust and MOVE.
+Additionally, he has experience in testing offchain components such as wallets and Metamask Snaps.
 Before moving to Web3, he was a Lead Security Researcher and Penetration Tester managing a team of up to 10 engineers.
 He also specialized in low-level binary exploitation in both UNIX and Windows environments.
 Holder of OSCP, OSCE and Lead ISO27001 Auditor certificates.

 Currently, I'm a Senior Blockchain Security Auditor at [Oak Security](https://oaksecurity.io/) and Smart Contract Security Auditor at [Hacken](https://hacken.io).
 I'm also CEO & Cofounder at [Monethic](https://monethic.io).